spencerhass15/JavaScriptFrameworks2020/docs/Syllabus.md

 ### Week 5

 Composition
-We will teach you intermediate to advance techniques for componsing your application and sharing application state.
+We will teach you intermediate to advance techniques for composing your application and sharing application state.
 We may cover:

 - Render props pattern
 - Context API